pluralsight/guides/draft/java-and-j2ee/getting-started-with-jshell/article.md

 <press tab to see next documentation>
 ```

-Well, in this case there's no documentation found.
+Well, in this case no documentation is found.
 But you can keep pressing *Tab* to see the documentation of the next methods:
 ```java
 jshell> Longs.indexOf(
 int Longs.indexOf(long[] array, long[] target)